 Taking the Professional Qualifying Examination

-The Professional Qualifying Course (PQC) is offered in conjunction with NAP’s Biennial Convention, National Training Conference, and at other times upon approval of the Professional Development Committee.
-Six or more participants are required, all of whom must have been a Registered Parliamentarian for at least one year prior to registering for the PQC.
-See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.
+The Professional Qualifying Examination (PQE) is offered in conjunction with NAP’s Biennial Convention, National Training Conference, and at other times upon approval of the Professional Development Committee.
+Six or more participants are required, all of whom must have been a Registered Parliamentarian for at least one year prior to registering for the PQE.
+See the event calendar for exams currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.

 Maintaining PRP Status

 Professional Renewal Certification

-The Professional Renewal Course (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
+The Professional Renewal Certification (PRC) is offered in conjunction with NAP’s biennial convention, in conjunction with the National Training Conference, and at other times upon approval of the Professional Development Committee.
 Six or more participants are required.
-See the event calendar for courses currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.
+See the event calendar for events currently scheduled, or contact NAP Headquarters to inquire about or arrange a class.